Smile4ever/Multi-Lyrics-Finder/README.md

 Lyrics not found?
 ----------------
 With so many sites supported, it's still imaginable that the lyrics for a specific song are not yet available.

-You can add them yourself [using Lyricsmode.com](https://www.lyricsmode.com/lyrics_submit.php) if you want.
+You can add them yourself [using AZLyrics](https://www.azlyrics.com/add.php), [using Lyricsmode.com](https://www.lyricsmode.com/lyrics_submit.php) or [using Genius](https://genius.com/new) if you want.

 Other tips:
 * Did you install the user script for browser-based players?